Chinese: 完带汤

 It's important to remember that herbal formulas are meant to treat patterns, not "diseases" as understood in Western Medicine.
 According to Chinese Medicine patterns, which are disruptions to the body as a system, are the underlying root cause for diseases and conditions.

-As such Wan Dai Tang is mostly used to treat the pattern "Spleen Deficiency" which we describe below.
+As such Wan Dai Tang is used by TCM practitioners to treat two different patterns which we describe below.

 Abnormal vaginal discharge Preeclampsia Otitis media Tinnitus Impotence Subdural hematoma Rhinitis Chronic gastritis Hepatitis Colitis Chronic bacillary dysentery Chronic pyelonephritis Nephritis Proteinuria

 Again it wouldn't be correct to say "Wan Dai Tang treats abnormal vaginal discharge" for instance.
-Rather, Wan Dai Tang is used to treat Spleen Deficiency, which is sometimes the root cause behind abnormal vaginal discharge.
+Rather, Wan Dai Tang is used to treat patterns that are sometimes the root cause behind abnormal vaginal discharge.

-Now let's look at Spleen Deficiency, a pattern that TCM practitioners commonly treat with Wan Dai Tang.
+Now let's look at the two patterns commonly treated with Wan Dai Tang.

 The Spleen is a so-called "Zang" Organ.
 Learn more about the Spleen in Chinese Medicine